 More seriously, Corbynites aren’t really in a position to take the moral high ground against the Washington rioters.
 When Labour was defeated in the 2017 general election, the shadow chancellor, John McDonnell, lost no time in describing Theresa May’s government as ‘illegitimate’ and calling for a million people ‘to get out on the streets’.
 Why?
 Well, because ‘We need people doing everything they can to ensure the election comes as early as possible.’

-Across the political spectrum in Britain, there’s a failure to appreciate that foreign policy often involves getting dirty hands.
-But more than that, there’s a sense that we should choose teams.
+Across the political spectrum in Britain, there’s a failure to appreciate that foreign policy often involves shaking dirty hands.
+But worse than that is a sense that we should choose teams.
 Perhaps the phenomenon is seen in other countries too, but British politicians and commentators seem oddly keen to lionise or demonise foreign regimes and leaders, whether it be Trump, Hugo Chavez or Emmanuel Macron.
 And with that goes the assumption – an assumption with more than a whiff of Empire about it – that we understand the world and are in a strong position to judge.

-The reality that foreign affairs are a murky, mucky, compromised business is easily forgotten.
+The reality that foreign affairs are a murky, mucky, compromised business, in which the actors aren’t playing to British scripts, is easily forgotten.

 In this instance, the waters are muddied further by the other great political shock of 2016: the result of the referendum on the UK’s membership of the European Union.